 The partridge of the ways

 As we scanned with our scopes from the edge of a clearing, Maria pointed out a pale raptor perched on the opposite side.
 We got our optics on it and confirmed its identity as a young Spanish Imperial Eagle.
 We felt fortunate to cross paths the signature bird of Doñana, a true Spain specialty!
+This rare Iberian endemic wound up being the 700th bird species on my life list, a true honor.
 A second individual arrived on the scene a short time later, and we got to watch the two interact with one another from our distant vantage point.
 Although adults are quite similar in appearance to the familiar Golden Eagle, immature Imperials are lighter in coloration.
 Their large size and powerful build still make them stand out from smaller birds of prey.
 The same field also produced Red Kite and Black-shouldered Kite, and a pair of Great Spotted Cuckoos were putting on a show as they flew noisily from bush to bush.
 They had likely only just returned from Africa for the breeding season, but they seemed to be already on the lookout for a magpie nest where they could deposit their offspring.
 Before we returned to our vehicle, Maria directed our attention to the pit trap of a larval antlion in the sand at our feet.
 Not all predators are as conspicuous and dramatic as an eagle, but these voracious insects are every bit as fierce, if not more so!